RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

-Similar to the predictions based on MLE, we also output three types of predictions.
+We also output three types of predictions.
 For instance, suppose we obtain $S$ posterior samples with first $S_0$ samples used as burn-in samples, the predictive mean of the reality can be computed by

 where $\mathbf r^{(i)}(\mathbf x^*)$ and ${\mathbf {\tilde R}}^{(i)}$ are obtained by plugging in the $i$th posterior samples.
 The predictive interval can also be computed by specifying the argument \code{interval\_est} in \code{predict.rcalibration} function.